afumchris/edu-flashcard-app/QUICKSTART.md

 ## What You'll See

-When you start the servers, you'll see output like this:
+When you start the servers, **wait for the compilation to complete**, then you'll see output like this:

 **Backend:**
 ```